Chameleon-Vision/chameleon-docs/docs/source/installation/coprocessor-setup.rst

     $ sudo java -jar chameleon-vision.jar

-If a new version of Chameleon Vision is released, update it by running the following commands:
+When a new version of Chameleon Vision is released, update it by running the following commands:

 .. code-block:: console